 Paul Scripko started life in the Mon Valley south of Pittsburgh and after attending McKeepsort's Serra High School, Pitt, and grad school at Harvard, he's had a career on Wall Street and in high tech, both of which allowed him to enjoy many of the world's great cities.
 Viewing Pittsburgh from a distance resulted in his ongoing commentary about Pittsburgh and western Pennsylvania.
 He discovered that a bit of distance does indeed provide a better perspective.
 His goal is to prod Pittsburghers to recognize issues that need addressing, while embracing the region's world-class strengths and opportunities.

 Jeff is an award-winning independent filmmaker and writer who specializes in defining the cultural significance of American people, places, things and events.
-Among other projects, he is currently producing a television documentary about the history of jazz in Pittsburgh, and is co-authoring the memoirs of famed forensic pathologist Cyril Wecht.

 Graham is a collector, critic, curator, consultant and writer who has lived in Pittsburgh for nearly 20 years.
 After studying law at the University of Cambridge and reading for the English Bar, he was distracted by the lure of art and has been so ever since.